-The term 'Trader' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Trader' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Trader describes any person who participates in selling and buying financial assets on any of the global financial markets.
 These individuals might do this on their own behalf or instead on that of an institution or another individual.
 Some people have the tendency to confuse the titles trader and investor.
 The primary difference between the two pertains to the amount of time that each type of individual holds on to the asset in question.
 Traders generally keep assets for much shorter time frames in an effort to take advantage of rapidly developing trends.
 Investors on the other hand usually possess a longer time frame horizon for investing.

 Such a trader might work on behalf of a financial institution.
 When this is the case, he or she will trade utilizing the firm’s credit and money.
 The person is then typically a salaried employee who has the opportunity to earn bonuses which are based on performance and returns garnered for the employing firm.
 Many other traders are self-employed.
 In these scenarios, they use their own money and credit to trade and also get to keep any and all of the profits personally.

 There are definite disadvantages to trading shorter term.
 Among these are the spread between bids and ask that must be paid each time both in and out of the instrument and also the commission fees.
 This is how traders are able to run up substantial commission costs, as they often pursue such short term trading strategies in and out of financial instruments in an effort to realize profits.
 Thanks to the growing quantities of extremely competitive discount brokerage firms (like TD Ameritrade, E*TRADE, and Interactive Brokers), commission fees have become less of a disadvantage.
 With the advent of the all-electronic trading platforms offered (such as Meta Trader 4), foreign exchange market spreads have tightened considerably.